gbv/jskos-server/README.md

   (other properties omitted)

 ### GET /checkAuth
 Endpoint to check whether a user is authorized.
-If `type` or `action` or not set, it will use `identities`/`identityProviders` that are defined directly under config.
+If `type` or `action` are not set, it will use `identities`/`identityProviders` that are defined directly under config.

 * **URL Params**